 * Ex Officio

-During 2020, the Risk Committee held three meetings at which it carried out the following regular activities:
+During 2021, the Risk Committee held three meetings, during which it carried out the following regular activities:

-• Discussed current macro level and global issues and considered the extent to which those issues might impact the DFSA or the development of the DIFC;
+•• Discussed current macro level and global issues and considered the extent to which those issues might impact on the DFSA or the development of the DIFC;

-• Reviewed ongoing efforts by the DFSA to mitigate the main (non-firm specific) risks that it faces, as set out in the 2020 Risk Inventory, covering mitigating actions already in hand or planned, the level of residual risk the DFSA is exposed to, and whether supplemental measures should be adopted in relation to particular risks;
+• Reviewed ongoing efforts by the DFSA to mitigate the main (non-firm specific) risks that it faces, as set out in the 2021 Risk Inventory, covering mitigating actions already in hand or planned, the level of residual risk the DFSA was exposed to, and whether supplemental measures should be adopted in relation to particular risks; and

-• Reviewed the DFSA’s 2020 Risk Tolerance Statement, with support from the Executive.
-This is used to guide the Executive in their business planning and day-to-day decision-making.
-This involved canvassing the opinions of Board members concerning the extent of their concern about a variety of risk scenarios; and
+• Reviewed and updated the DFSA’s Risk Tolerance Statement, with support from the Executive.
+(This is used to guide the Executive in their business planning and day-to-day decision-making.)

 Governance and Nominations Committee